doyun421/Calibration/life.md

 # Goal of Life

-  1. Creating and Provising Guard Robot to all weakness persons with cheap expense.
+ ## 1. Creating and Provising Guard Robot to all weakness persons with cheap expense.

-  2. Interior/repair expense calculation, need exact dates and plans.
+ ## 2. Interior/repair expense calculation, need exact dates and plans.

-  3. steps for earning.
+ ## 3. steps for earning.
+       a.
+30-32 : Nvidia as 20000,
+                  Youtube Shopping Mall as Uniqlo for only weakness person warmer only for winter, Smart Store with Scrubbers as 10, 100, 1000, 10000 Novel for Diet for Diabetes, Disk patients as 0 Business for planner app as 10, 100, 1000 Business for Robotics Services as 10, 100

+       b.
+32-34 :
+       c.
+34-40 :
+       d.
+40-50 :